Vandalism Act: History

 The bill was committed to a Committee of the whole House, read a third time and passed the same day.
 It was assented to by the President of Singapore on 31 August, and came into force on 16 September 1966.
 As of 2010, the Act had not been amended significantly since it was enacted.

 Jothie Rajah of the American Bar Foundation has argued that the actual target of the law was activists from the Barisan Sosialis, an opposition party harshly suppressed at the time, which used posters and graffiti to spread its message.
 In the 1994 case Fay Michael Peter v.
 Public Prosecutor, the appellant's counsel made a similar argument, submitting briefly before the High Court that the original legislative intent behind the imposition of a caning penalty was to suppress violent political elements which existed in Singapore in the 1960s which had, among other things, inscribed anti-national slogans in public places.
 However, Chief Justice Yong Pung How took the view that it was "too simplistic" to claim that the Act was aimed mainly at punishing riotous anti-national elements: "That may have been one of the more urgent objectives at the time the Act was enacted in 1966 but a reading of the relevant Parliamentary Debates shows that the Legislature was simultaneously concerned with containing anti-social acts of hooliganism."

+In 2025, the Ministry of Home Affairs submitted the Criminal Law (Miscellaneous Amendments) Bill to Parliament.
+If enacted, the bill would abolish mandatory caning for acts of vandalism.
+According to the Ministry, mandatory caning is abolished because it considers alternative forms of punishment are adequate.